ZZBP/Zooniverse_Glitch_Classification_Code_Release/README.md

-# Zooniverse Glitch Classification
+# Zooniverse Glitch Classification Pipeline

-This document provides an overview of the main functionalities and functions included in each Python file created for managing projects, subject sets, and data exports in Panoptes.
+This document provides an overview of the key functionalities and the functions included in each Python file developed for managing projects, subject sets, and data exports in Panoptes.
+This repository offers examples and instructions for creating a Zooniverse project with a custom data pipeline.

+For regular setup tasks such as adding label classes and descriptions of workflows that can be performed directly through the platform's user interface, please refer to the official Zooniverse documentation: [Zooniverse Getting Started Guide](https://help.zooniverse.org/getting-started/).

 ## Project Setup